-If this annoys you, don’t worry – you won’t need to switch to a new browser or revert to the lacklustre Microsoft Edge.
+If this annoys you, don’t worry–you won’t need to switch to a new browser.
 There are several ways to fix this reoccurring problem, which will not just improve your PC’s startup time, but will speed up your Chrome experience overall.

 Remove Chrome from Startup Programs